One of the biggest questions I get a lot is how to fly with a gun? Or even more so, if someone can or cannot?

 In this article, we’re going to cover how to fly with a firearm.

-Before we get any further into this article, I need to make one thing very clear.
+However, before we get into this, I need to make one thing very clear.
 Yes, I am a firearms attorney; however, I’m not your firearms attorney.
 But I can give you advice from an experienced traveler’s point of view–albeit one with a legal background.

-Steps to Traveling by Air with a Firearm:
+Steps on How to Fly with a Gun:

 Getting the right case and locks for the trip is actually the easiest part of the whole process.
 And there’s a good chance that you already have a suitable case for the job.